jamesread/blog.jread.com/content/posts/lifeplanning-with-ai/index.md

 Yep, surprisingly it's difficult to be able to implement metrics about all these areas of your life.
 I needed a different approach.

 Of course, I did think about creating an app for this - because apparently as a software engineer every problem, of every size is a nail that I feel compelled to hit with my developer hammer.
 Nevertheless, I actually /didn't/ start creating a new app, thank goodness, and instead thought I'd just start documenting this in a more traditional way.
-Well, ASCIIDoc, of course, I'm not goign to be a barbarian and use Word or Google Docs for this!
+Well, ASCII Doc, of course, I'm not going to be a barbarian and use Word or Google Docs for this!

 Having had such fantastic recent experiences with Antora for building documentation, for projects like docs.olivetin.app, and it was an easy choice.